Nagendra1997/python/README.md

     def mesibo_on_messagestatus(self, msg_params):
         """Invoked when the status
-        of an outgoing or sent message is changed.
-Statuses can be sent, delivered, or read
+        of an outgoing or sent message is changed. msg_params.status can be sent, delivered, or read
         """
         print("## on_messagestatus", msg_params)